garritfra/ditto-blockchain/README.md

 Ditto is a distributed Ledger inspired by the Ethereum Project.
 I must say the name is a bit misleading, as Ditto is, unlike IOTA, not a _tangle_, but rather a chain of nodes.

+## Seriously, another Blockchain?

+**YES**, Blockchain is awesome, and we cannot have enough of them.
+I have started this project with the intention to learn the more advanced concepts of Blockchain development as well as to share my approach of a simple blockchain, to give newcomers to this field an overview of the internals of a blockchain, without needing to dig through a huge codebase full of bloat and complex abstractions.
+In the following chapter I will guide you through the installation of the blockchain server, so you can follow along with the code.
+If you otherwise know what to do with the source code, go ahead and compile your own server!

 ## Installation

 To run a Ditto Node, Docker must be installed on the Machine.
 Get Docker [here!](https://docs.docker.com/install/)